ooaklee/ghatd/external/starter/v0/README.md

 Mongo repository unless the caller supplies overrides. `NewServices` then creates `Services.Reminder` and `Services.Streaker`.

+Reminder and streaker are optional starter integrations.
+If their repositories are available, `NewServices` creates `Services.Reminder` and `Services.Streaker`; if they are absent, the rest of the stack can still be constructed.

-The starter-created reminder service is attached to `Services.UserManager` by default, so the UMS reminder endpoints under `/api/v1/ums` are backed by a real reminder service when `AttachDefaultRoutes` includes `RouteGroupUserManager`.
-To attach a different implementation to UMS, pass `NewServicesRequest.ReminderService`.
+The starter-created reminder and streaker services are attached to `Services.UserManager` by default.
+When `AttachDefaultRoutes` includes `RouteGroupUserManager`, UMS exposes reminder and streak endpoints backed by those services.
+To attach a different implementation to UMS, pass `NewServicesRequest.ReminderService` or `NewServicesRequest.StreakService`.

-`streaker` does not have a standard starter route group in v0.
-Host applications can call `Services.Streaker` directly from jobs or custom API handlers, and they still own any streaker-specific route design.
+`streaker` does not have a standalone starter route group in v0.
+Host applications still own product-specific streak workflows, schedulers, and custom API routes.
+Those workflows can call `Services.Streaker` directly or use the UMS streak endpoints for authenticated user-scoped access.

 ## Usage